MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/advanced-xbox-live-sandboxes.md

 When a title is ready for general availability, it needs to go through certification first.
 The CERT sandbox is a Microsoft-controlled sandbox that only individuals in certification have access to.
 Publishers can see what content they own is going through certification.

-Any product instances that fail while in certification can be brought back to a development sandbox to be debugged and fixed by the publishers using XDP or Windows Dev Center.
+Any product instances that fail while in certification can be brought back to a development sandbox to be debugged and fixed by the publishers using XDP or Partner Center.

 RETAIL sandbox
 --------------